ClusterHQ/flocker/docs/labs/docker-plugin.rst

     wget -qO- https://experimental.docker.com/ | sudo sh

-You must ensure that Docker is using the aufs storage driver.
+You must ensure that Docker is using the `AUFS` storage driver.
 The easiest way to do this is to add a ``-s aufs`` option to the ``/etc/defaults/docker`` file.

 Here is an example::